 Your primary care provider, or a neurologist, can provide recommendations for treating your headaches based on their severity and frequency, and can rule out more serious causes of your headache.
 Treatment for migraines includes both over-the-counter and prescription medications (also known as acute or abortive therapies) and preventative medications for patients with severe or frequent headaches, or if headaches are present for more than 15 days per month.

 Over-the-counter pain medications such as ibuprofen or acetaminophen can also be associated with rebound headaches or medication-overuse headaches if taken too often.
 Tell your doctor how often you take pain medications for headaches.
-Avoiding triggers, and talk to your doctor about your sleep habits.
+Avoid triggers, and talk to your doctor about your sleep habits.
 Keep a headache diary to record your headache symptoms, triggers, and treatments.

 Sinus headaches caused by migraines or tension headaches should not be treated with antibiotics.
 Because there are similar symptoms between acute sinusitis and migraine headaches with nasal and sinus symptoms, it can be difficult to tell if your symptoms are truly a sinus infection.
 Sinus pain and pressure without discolored nasal discharge is most likely not a sinus infection.
 If you have been diagnosed with frequent sinus infections and have been treated with repeated episodes of antibiotics without improvement, migraines or tension headaches could be causing your sinus pain and pressure.

 Dr. Spencer C. Payne provides an overview of sinus headaches.

 Our sinuses not only help us breathe, they keep out potentially harmful dirt, allergens, and other agents in the air.
 ENT specialists treat allergies, deviated septum, rhinitis, sinusitis, sinus headaches and migraines, nasal obstruction and surgery, and more.